Casimir-Lifshitz force with graphene: theory versus experiment, role of spatial non-locality and of losses: Numerical calculation of the CLF gradient and comparison with experiments

 Let us now analyze and compare, in \Fig{Fig_RelError_NonLocality_with_NLKubo}, the CLF gradient theory prediction using the other conductivity models.
 We keep the same experimental conditions for the three cases ($T=294\KK$, and graphene with $\Delta = 0\eV$ and $\mu=0.25\eV$).
 For gold, we use the Drude prescription here, the losses of gold are set to $\hbar\Gamma_{\rm{Au}} = 35\times 10^{-3}\eV$, and the losses of graphene are set to $\hbar\Gamma = 10^{-3}\eV$.
-The results obtained with the Non-Local Kubo $\sigma^{\rm{K}}$ without losses, Local $\sigma^{\rm{L}}$ (with and without losses) and NR $\sigma^{\rm{NR}}$ conductivity models are practically identical, having a relative difference smaller than $10^{-3}$ with respect to predictions using $\sigma^{\rm{K}}$ with losses $\hbar\Gamma = 10^{-3}\eV$.
-We can conclude that the experiment is performed in a region of parameters where the local model $\sigma^{\rm{L}}$ gives results very close to the one obtained with the non-local Kubo $\sigma^{\rm{K}}$, hence the experiment only test the graphene conductivity in the local regime.
-As reported in \cite{PabloMauroComparisonKuboQFT2024}, the $\sigma^{\rm{NR}}$ is correct (only) in the local limit when the effect of losses is negligible, and this is confirmed in \Fig{Fig_RelError_NonLocality_with_NLKubo} where we see that $\sigma^{\rm{NR}}$ gives results practically identical to the ones of $\sigma^{\rm{K}}$ and $\sigma^{\rm{L}}$.
+The results obtained with the Non-Local Kubo conductivity $\sigma^{\rm{K}}$ without losses, Local conductivity $\sigma^{\rm{L}}$ (with and without losses) and QFT polarization operator $\Pi^{\rm{QFT}}$ models are practically identical, having a relative difference smaller than $10^{-3}$ with respect to predictions using $\sigma^{\rm{K}}$ with losses $\hbar\Gamma = 10^{-3}\eV$.
+We can conclude that the experiment is performed in a region of parameters where the local model $\sigma^{\rm{L}}$ gives results very close to the one obtained with the non-local Kubo $\sigma^{\rm{K}}$ and to the one obtained with the full QFT polarization operator $\Pi^{\rm{QFT}}$, hence the experiment only test the graphene electric conductivity in the local regime.

-Due to the equivalence of the three conductivity models in this given (local) experimental regime, the corresponding figures on the theory-experiment comparison obtained using the $\sigma^{\rm{L}}$ and $\sigma^{\rm{NR}}$ models will be strictly indistinguishable from \Fig{Fig_Comparison_NOLocal_Model} and \Fig{Fig_RelError_NoLocal}, as it is explicitly shown in the Appendices \ref{Appendix_Comparison_Local} and \ref{Appendix_Comparison_NR}.
+Due to the equivalence of the three models in this given (local) experimental regime, the corresponding figures on the theory-experiment comparison obtained using the $\sigma^{\rm{L}}$ and $\Pi^{\rm{QFT}}$ models will be strictly indistinguishable from \Fig{Fig_Comparison_NOLocal_Model} and \Fig{Fig_RelError_NoLocalPRL}, as it is explicitly shown in the Appendices \ref{Appendix_Comparison_Local} and \ref{Appendix_Comparison_NR}.

-It is worth noticing that, in the theory-experiment comparison of \Fig{Fig_Comparison_NOLocal_Model}, the theory curves are slightly lower than the theory curves published in \cite{PRL_Mohideen}, essentially at short distances ($d<280\nm$).
-Since we just shown that, for this experimental parameters, the graphene model $\sigma^{\rm{NR}}$ used \cite{PRL_Mohideen} provides a CLF gradient prediction practically identical to the one obtained with $\sigma^{\rm{K}}$ (and $\sigma^{\rm{L}}$), this discrepancy cannot originate from to the model used for the graphene conductivity.
-It can only be due to possible differences in the numerical evaluation of the CLF gradient expression (different numerical accuracy in the wavevector integration and Matsubara sum \Eq{PFA_G}, and/or differences in the numerical handling of the gold/SiO$_2$ dielectric functions).